 Our call on this spiky plant?
 Pass.

 As we’ve said elsewhere, hair loss vitamins don’t work unless you’re actually deficient in that specific vitamin, so taking vitamin B12 or B6 alone won’t treat male pattern baldness.
 (If you’re interested, this review of the medical literature delves deeper into how vitamins affect hair loss.)
 But just because vitamins aren’t an effective hair loss treatment doesn’t mean they can’t make your hair healthier—just make sure you actually need them before you start taking them.

 While there are plenty of reasons you might want to take a natural approach to treating hair loss, such as avoiding side effects, the truth is that you’re unlikely to get the same results from these remedies that you could expect from medication.
 (Not to mention the fact that some DIY treatments might end up doing you more harm than good.)
-Even for the treatments that look promising, there just aren’t enough studies yet on most of them to prove that they’re effective in general, let alone as effective enough to be meaningful.
+Even for the treatments that look promising, there just aren’t enough studies yet on most of them to prove that they’re effective in general, let alone effective enough to be meaningful.

 So if you’re seeing signs of hair loss and aren’t sure which treatment to try, complete an online consultation with a Keeps doctor today.
 Your doctor will the be the best person to tell you what’s right for your hair.